Travelling to India from the UK

 Once you land, make sure you have a copy of your visa stored in a separate bag from the original, in case one gets lost.

 For more information about obtaining an Indian visa for UK citizens, check your government’s website for further details.

 Whilst the UK doesn’t enforce any inoculations or medication for individuals travelling to India, they strongly recommend some, especially for at-risk individuals.
 For some areas, it is advised to carry anti-malarial pills.
 Boosters and courses that are usually advised are Diphtheria, Hepatitis A, Tetanus and Typhoid.
 Vaccines that are advised in some cases are Cholera, Japanese Encephalitis and Rabies.

 If you’re on any prescription drugs, carry a sufficient amount to last you the trip, along with the prescription for them as well.
 It’ll help if you know the generic names of these drugs, in case you have to restock with local equivalents.

 While in India, stick to bottled or filtered water, and eat hot and well-cooked food.

 If you are travelling to India from the UK, it is important to expect an intense change in heat.
 With the exceptions of some of the Northern areas, India is widely classified as a warm, tropical country.
 It can reach extremely high temperatures, as well as high humidity and UV levels.
-Indian summer begins in April and lasts until the beginning of October.
-For more information about Indian climate depending on the time of year, visit our blog posts regarding Weather in India in each month.
+Indian summer begins in April and lasts until early/mid June.
+For more information about Indian climate depending on the time of year, visit our blog posts regarding weather in India during different seasons.

 Consider that there is a difference in customs when travelling to India from the UK.
 We suggest to always try to be modest, courteous and conscious of your behaviour.